What are Streptococcal infections?

-- Streptococcus agalactiae usually lives harmlessly inside the digestive system and female genitals.
+- Streptococcus agalactiae usually lives harmlessly inside the digestive system and genitals.

 - It can be transmitted sexually or from mother to baby during birth.

-- Group B β-haemolytic Streptococcus tend to only affect new born babies as the bacteria can be passed onto the baby from the mother through the amniotic fluid (protective fluid that surrounds the foetus in the womb).
+- Group B β-haemolytic streptococci tend to only affect newborn babies as the bacteria can be passed onto the baby through the amniotic fluid (the protective fluid that surrounds the baby in the womb).

 - Symptoms of group B β-haemolytic streptococcal infection in a newborn baby include: